riverrun/openmaize/UPGRADE_2.1.md

     {:openmaize, "~> 2.1"}

-The main change is that the mix generators are now more powerful.
+The main change is that the mix generators are now more powerful, so setting up new projects should be a lot easier.

 # Additional note about upgrading to version 2.0.2